Holic75/Baldurs-gate-dnd-3.5/README.md

 Critical Strike (6 stars) - The character receives Critical Strike innate ability.
 ```
 Critical Strike:
 A high-level warrior's intimate knowledge of vital spots on opponents allows her to concentrate all of the attacks in one round to strike a vital area every time.
-With this ability, every attack roll made in the next round is a natural 20, a critical hit.
-This ability can be used once every 2 minutes.
+With this ability, every attack roll made with melee weapon in the next round is a natural 20, a critical hit.
+This ability can be used once in 10 rounds.
 ```
 Premonition (7 stars) - The character receives Premonition innate ability.
 ```
 Premonition:
-Premonition allows character to use his experience and mastery of combat to predict where a next blow will land and physically avoid being in that place.
+Premonition allows character to use her experience and mastery of combat to predict where a next blow will land and physically avoid being in that place.
 This ability improves Armor Class by 6 and Saving Throws by 3.
 Also to everyone else character seem to move so quickly that her movement rate is increased by 2 (base is 10) and normal missiles have no chance of striking her.
 This ability lasts for 2 rounds.
 Can be used once every 5 minutes.
 ```

 ###### Bonus Priest Spell